FORMAT PORTFOLIO REVIEW

 Ben Harman

 Ben is the Director of Stills: Centre for Photography, a gallery with production facilities that was established in 1977 and is based in the heart of Edinburgh.
-His curated exhibitions for Stills have included presentations of work by Anna Atkins, Kate Davis, Margaret Watkins, kennardphillipps, Lewis Baltz, Andres Serrano, Cindy Sherman and Jo Spence.
+His curated exhibitions for Stills have included presentations of work by Anna Atkins, Margaret Watkins, Robbie Lawrence, Ishiuchi Miyako, Lewis Baltz, Markéta Luska?ová, Cindy Sherman and Jo Spence.
 Each year, Ben curates exhibitions highlighting new talent in photography from Scotland.
 He has also developed an annual series of displays showcasing photographic objects from rarely seen public and private archives and collections.
+Ben has produced the Stills podcast, ‘Photography Down The Line, since 2020.

 From 2003-13, Ben was Curator of Contemporary Art for Glasgow Museums where he curated numerous temporary exhibitions and collection displays for the Gallery of Modern Art (GoMA).
 From 2007-12, he was Lead Curator on Glasgow’s Art Fund International collecting project.

-Ben is interested in all work, particularly in: content raising awareness to social and political issues; innovative practice and approaches to content, technique and display; links to Scotland; content that draws upon the history of photography, archives and collections.
+Ben is interested in seeing work at any stage of development.
+Particularly interested in content raising awareness to social and political issues; innovative practice and approaches to content, technique and display; links to Scotland; content that draws upon the history of photography, archives and collections.

 Photo by Flannery O’Kafka